Apple Store: Origins

 Jobs believed the Apple retail program needed to fundamentally change the relationship to the customer, and provide more control over the presentation of Apple products and the Apple brand message.
 Jobs recognized the limitations of third-party retailing and began investigating options to change the model.

 In 1999, Jobs personally recruited Millard Drexler, former CEO of Gap Inc., to serve on Apple's board of directors.
+Apple then hired Allen Moyer, a former Walt Disney Imagineering executive, as head of real estate and construction.
+In 2000, Apple hired Ron Johnson, vice president of merchandising at Target, to serve as Apple's senior vice president of retail operations.

-In 2000, Jobs hired Ron Johnson from Target.
-The retail and development teams headed by Allen Moyer from The Walt Disney Company then began a series of mock-ups for the Apple Store inside a warehouse near the company's Cupertino headquarters.
+The retail and development teams, headed by Moyer, began constructing a series of mock-up Apple Stores inside a secured warehouse in Cupertino.
+Jobs reportedly collaborated with Johnson, architect Art Gensler, and design firm Eight Inc. on the final design.
+Gensler's firm was retained to design the first 100 Apple Store locations.

-On May 15, 2001, Jobs hosted a press event at Apple's first store, located at the Tysons Corner Center mall in Tysons, Virginia near Washington, D.C.
-The store officially opened on May 19, along with another store in Glendale Galleria in Glendale, California.
+On May 15, 2001, Jobs hosted a press event at Apple's first store, located at the Tysons Corner Center in Tysons, Virginia, near Washington, D.C.
+The store officially opened on May 19, followed three hours later by a second store at the Glendale Galleria in Glendale, California.
 More than 7,700 people visited Apple's first two stores in the opening weekend, spending a total of US$599,000.